zack-bitcoin/amoveo/README.md

 A light node that currently has markets is [here](http://159.89.106.253:8080/wallet.html).
 And the interface to look at the markets is [here](http://159.89.106.253:8080/explorer.html).

-## Exchanges

-this is an escrow tool from Zack who wrote Amoveo: http://159.89.106.253:8087/main.html Be very careful using exchanges.
-They are centralized, the operator can take all the veo if they wanted.

 ## Block Explorer